AugustoDiaz-Dev/AugustoDiaz-Dev/README.md

 - 👋 Hi, I’m @Augusto
 - 👀 I’m a Front End Developer
 - 🌱 I have some experience with: React, Angular, Vue, JavaScript, PHP, Java Python, Materialize, Bootstrap, CSS3, HTML5, Handlebars.
 NodeJS, Spring Boot.
 MySQL, MongoDB, Firebase, Xampp.
 Netlify, Vercel, Heroku, Github pages, Bitbucket.
 NodeJS, ExpressJS, MomentJS, Figma, jQuery, Jest, Mockaroo, and many more.
-- 💞️ I want collaborate in diverse kind of projects.
+- 💞️ I want to collaborate in diverse kind of projects.
 - 📫 How to reach me: augustordiaz@gmail.com
-- 🌎 I'm from Argentina, I lived in China from 2015 to 2020 and at this moment living in eastern Russia.
+- 🌎 I'm from Argentina, I lived in China from 2015 to 2020 and at this moment I'm living in eastern Russia.
 - 🐱‍👤 I studied programming mainly in Argentina, at the "National Technological University (UTN)".
+These days I study most things on my own.
-- 🐱‍👤 Other resources where I often go for consultation: Official documentations, W3Schools, FreeCodeCamp, MDN, Stackoverflow, Youtube, Google, Udemy, Github repositories.
+- 🐱‍👤 Resources where I often check for consultation: Official documentations, W3Schools, FreeCodeCamp, MDN, Stackoverflow, Youtube, Google, Udemy, Github repositories.
 - ✔ Languages.
-Mother tongue: spanish; English: Advanced (TEFL Certificate); Chinese: Upper Intermediate (HSK4); Russian: Intermediate (РВП).
+Mother tongue: Spanish; English: Advanced (TEFL Certificate); Chinese: Upper Intermediate (HSK4); Russian: Intermediate (РВП).
 - 👀 Here are some of my works:

 Project using Materialize CSS: